-Just a few months ago, terms like "social distancing" and "pandemic" rarely entered the daily lexicon across America.
-But like so many other parts of life, how we talk and the words we use on a daily basis have been rapidly and profoundly affected by the coronavirus crisis.
-The changes have been so significant that Merriam-Webster announced it was making an unscheduled update to the dictionary in order to add words associated with the disease and the resulting global response.
-The New York Times recently issued a coronavirus glossary of sorts, as did the Reuters news organization.
-While some of these words are new, others have been around for a while but are newly prominent or have revised definitions.
-Here's a closer look at the words and phrases that are suddenly part of our "new normal" (something else everyone is suddenly talking about all the time).
+This time last year, terms like "pandemic" and "quarantine" were just entering the daily lexicon across America.
+Like so many other parts of life, how we talk and the words we use on a daily basis were rapidly and profoundly affected by the coronavirus crisis.
+The changes were so significant that Merriam-Webster announced it was making an unscheduled update to the dictionary.
+While some of the words associated with the disease and the resulting global response are new, others have been around for a while but are newly prominent or have revised definitions.
+Here's a closer look at some of the terms that are part of our "new normal" (something else everyone is now talking about all the time).

 Kris Scott contributed to this story.